yousefelassal/quote-cron/README.md

 > If you are going to achieve excellence in big things, you develop the habit in little matters.
 Excellence is not an exception; it is a prevailing attitude.

 > It is difficult to achieve a spirit of genuine cooperation as long as people remain indifferent to the feelings and happiness of others.

+> One needs something to believe in, something for which one can have whole-hearted enthusiasm.
+One needs to feel that one's life has meaning, that one is needed in this world.